 Hint: Virtual visits are visits!
 So even if you cannot get your teen’s feet on the campus, encourage them to see the college online.
 Look at the virtual offerings such as information sessions, faculty panels, student chats, and open house programs.

 6. You cannot help but criticize a college because of what you know about it — from 30 years ago

 Life is not frozen in time, so colleges are ever-evolving.
 Whether it is the academic majors, the physical spaces, or what the surrounding area offers, try to be open-minded and investigate college options that you might have unfavorable thoughts of because of what you remember from back in the day — times change.

 7. You don’t consider cost during the research or application phase

-I plan to hit the lottery, and you may too.
-Unless those numbers have come through, make sure you consider affordability when your teen is planning for college and that they are aware of any financial parameters.
-Complete any and all required financial aid forms in a timely fashion, and feel free to connect with financial aid officers at colleges of interest if you need additional assistance.
-If cost is a factor, inform your school counselor that your teen is looking for scholarships.
+I plan to hit the lottery, and you may, too.
+Unless those numbers have come through, consider affordability when your teen is preparing for college and that they are aware of any financial parameters.
+Complete any required financial aid forms promptly, and feel free to connect with financial aid officers at colleges of interest if you need additional assistance.
+If cost is a factor, inform your school counselor that your teen is seeking scholarships.

 Hint: Go to MyInTuition.org for a personalized (quick) cost estimator.